sian-alcock/pairshead-2020/README.md

 My other great challenge was to get the data coming in at the click of a button but in a managed way.
 I have described this function in a section above.

-### Blocker: Pagination

-I am troubled by the fact that the pages are a little slow - in particular on the Heroku deployment site.
-I ran out of time, but it is my intention to employ paging on all the list pages.
-I hope this will improve the response times.

-### Blocker: Broken images

-I wanted to replace broken blade images on the Results page with a default image.
-I downloaded a package called React Image which purports to replace broken image links with default images.
-However, I failed to get it working in the time and removed the code from this project.

 ### Blocker: Automated tests not completed